Skip to main content

 Key takeaway

-RSA security depends entirely on the computational hardness of factoring the public modulus n into its prime components p and q.
-When n is small (hundreds of bits or fewer), trial division, Pollard's rho, and lookup databases like factordb.com recover the factors in milliseconds, collapsing the entire key.
-Real-world RSA uses moduli of at least 2048 bits, and prime generation must additionally avoid smooth p-1 values to defeat Pollard's p-1 and related smooth-prime attacks.
+RSA security rests entirely on how hard it is to factor the public modulus n into p and q.
+When n is small, a few hundred bits or fewer, trial division, Pollard's rho, and lookup databases like factordb.com recover the factors in milliseconds and the whole key collapses.
+Real RSA uses at least 2048 bits, and prime generation also has to avoid smooth p-1 values to defeat Pollard's p-1.

 Related reading